Commissioning of homelessness services 2026 Frequently Asked Questions (FAQs)

 What will the procurement approach be?

 To ensure continuity while meeting NSW Government procurement requirements, Homes NSW will primarily use a direct negotiation approach.
 This approach enables minimal or no changes to the majority of contracts.
-Where appropriate, a limited invited tender process will apply to a small number of contracts.
-DCJ contract managers will support those providers with this process.
+A limited invited tender process may apply where a lead provider intends to end their SHS contract with DCJ.
+In these scenarios, DCJ contract managers will work closely with providers throughout this process.

 Will there be opportunities for new services to enter the system or for existing services to bid for new contracts or new scope of service?